 Avoid polarizing terms.
 Choose neutral words that convey equivalent information and clarity wherever possible.
 Terms associated with activism, alternative lifestyles, or that reveal ideological bias often inflame emotions and impair critical reasoning.

-- Examples of terms to avoid: vegan, vegan meat, vegan products, fake dairy, synthetic protein, imitation beef, lab/lab-grown
+- Examples of terms to avoid: vegan, vegan meat/dairy/products, fake meat/dairy/products, synthetic, imitation, lab/lab-grown

-- Instead, consider more neutral terms: plant-based, plant-based lifestyle, vegan-certified products, plant-based meat, dairy analogue, alternative protein, beef analogue, cell-based/cultivated/cultured
+- Instead, consider more neutral terms: plant-based meat/dairy/products, plant-based diet/lifestyle, vegan-certified/friendly, meat/dairy analogue, cell-based/cultivated/cultured, animal-free, slaughter-free

 Similar to terminology, avoid confrontational tones and phrasings.
 Seek common ground.
 Approach audiences coming from different perspectives with respect.
 Rely on evidence and reason rather than passion or rhetoric to prove a point.

 Avoid potentially polarizing symbols.
 These may be abbreviations or derivatives of terms associated with activism or alternative lifestyles.
 Refrain from using them in social media profiles, brand logos, and marketing materials.
 While they may effectively signal to likeminded peers, try to consider their impact on wider audiences.

 Sources imply standards.
 Aim for maximum credibility.
 Assume audiences will be critical of all references.